gnuradio/hugo-website/content/news/2023-04-15-grcon23-registration-open/index.md

 <p class="col-sm-12 text-justify">
 Ticket prices will increase this year as we get closer to the event to account for increased costs of late registration.
 The prices increase on August 18th, and again on Septh 4th for very late registration.
 Early registration significantly helps our ability to make financial commitments so please register early if you can.
 New this year is the option for single day tickets.
-For detaled registration information including ticket prices please see the registration information page
+For detailed registration information including ticket prices please see the registration information page
 </p>
 <div class="card-body">
 <a href="https://events.gnuradio.org/event/21/page/99-registration-info" class="btn btn-primary">